Fostering academic excellence and biblical virtue to equip students for lives as local and global Christian servants.

 After completing the EFL-I course, the TPS EFL student is required to take TPS Writing 5 Adventures with the help of an assigned EFL-Advanced (EFL-A) tutor.
 The EFL-A tutor meets with each student individually one time per week for 30 minutes to improve development of written academic English.
 The EFL-A Tutor may also assign the student to read specific books in English with questions to develop analytical reading and reasoning skills in English.

-To continue in TPS courses each year, the TPS EFL student must progress steadily upward in English from Writing 5 Adventures to Writing 6 Exploration, English 1 Lit and Comp, English 2 Lit and Comp, and English 3 Lit Analysis and Comp — with EFL-A tutoring required at each level.
+To continue in TPS courses each year, the TPS EFL student must progress steadily upward in English from Writing 5 Adventures to Writing 6 Exploration, English 1 Lit and Comp, English 2 Lit and Comp, and English 3 Lit and Comp – with EFL-A tutoring required at each level.

 Concurrent Courses During TPS EFL